Hear, Hear PEI

-Applicants must verify their income eligibility by attaching the following two documents to the Hear, Hear PEI application: Canada Revenue Agency (CRA) Notice of Assessment for 2018 AND 2018 T1 (General Income Tax Return).
+Applicants must verify their income eligibility by attaching the following two documents for each member of their household to the Hear, Hear PEI application: Canada Revenue Agency (CRA) Notice of Assessment for 2020 AND 2020 T1 (General Income Tax Return).
 If you need assistance with this, contact Canada Revenue at 1-800-959-8281.

 Hear, Hear PEI is for adults who do not qualify for hearing aid assistance under any other program.

-If you have access to other benefits such as private insurance, Veterans Affairs Canada, Social Assistance Program, AccessAbility Support Program or Worker’s Compensation you are not eligible to apply for this program.
+If you have access to other benefits such as private insurance, APSEA assistance, VAC Health Benefits, PEI AccessAbility Support Program, NIHB Non-Insured Health Benefits or Worker’s Compensation you are not eligible to apply for this program.
 A list of other possible funding sources for hearing aids or devices are listed below.
 Please contact those programs that may apply and verify whether or not you are eligible.
 In some cases, we may ask you to provide documentation that you applied to another program and were denied.

 Have a Hearing Test

 If you meet the income eligibility criteria and do not qualify for assistance under any other program, your next step is to get a hearing test.
 A referral from your family physician, nurse practitioner, public health nurse, or speech language pathologist will insure the cost of the hearing test is covered under your provincial healthcare.
 A copy of a recent hearing test (less than twelve months old) has to accompany your application form, so this is an important step.